volodymyrhudyma/blog/content/blog/the-right-way-of-logging-with-console-api-in-javascript.md

 ![Console.table output](/img/screenshot-2020-11-11-at-15.15.17.png "Console.table output")

-## console.time(\[label])
+## Log Execution Time

+Syntax: `console.time([label])`

-Starts a timer to measure the duration of a given operation.
-It receives an optional argument which sets the name of the timer, if specified, if not then **default** is used.
+Start timer for measuring the duration of a specific process.

+It gets an optional argument that specifies the name of the timer.
+If it is not provided, **default** is used.

 To stop the timer and print the elapsed time in milliseconds, call `console.timeEnd([label])`.

-To get the amount of time passed at any given moment, call `console.timeLog([label])`.
+To get the elapsed time passed at any given moment, call `console.timeLog([label])`.

-You are allowed to run up to 10,000 timers simultaneously on a given page:
+It is allowed to run up to **10,000** timers simultaneously on a given page:

 ```javascript
 console.log("Debugging...");